Discalced

 A discalced (/dɪsˈkælst/ dis-KALST) religious order is one whose members go barefoot or wear sandals.
 These orders are often distinguished on this account from other branches of the same order.
 The custom of going unshod was introduced into the West by Saint Francis of Assisi for men and by Saint Clare of Assisi for women.

-The word is derived from the Latin discalceātus, from dis ("apart", "away") and calceātus ("shod"), from calceāre ("to provide with shoes"), from calceus ("shoe"), from calx ("heel").
+The word is derived from the Latin discalceātus, from dis ("apart", "away") and calceātus ("shoed"), from calceāre ("to provide with shoes"), from calceus ("shoe"), from calx ("heel").

 Discalceation

 S. Teresa in ecstasy while writing her works and surprised by her sisters.
 French school, 18th century.

 Discalceation means "removal of footwear".
 The nuns in the Carmelite reform convents erected by Teresa of Ávila abstained from wearing shoes, and were therefore indicated as discalced.
 She and St. John of the Cross were the founders of the Discalced Carmelites.

 The origins of discalceation lie in Exodus 3:5, where God tells Moses: "Take off your sandals, for the place where you are standing is holy ground".

 A separate custom in Biblical times of taking off only one shoe as part of a socially witnessed contract is referred to in Ruth 4:7 and Deuteronomy 25:9: